MISSEY/J6_Hackathon_Team_Name/README.md

 # Steps to run the software

-* Explain in detail how can one run your software, what steps needed
+* Explain in detail how can one run your software, what steps needed.